andersonfpcorrea/trybe-exercicios/fundamentos/bloco-05-javascript-dom-eventos-e-web-storage/dia-3-javascript-eventos/readme.md

 - Add to this button the ID 'btn-friday';
 - Add this button as child element of the `<div>` whose class is 'buttons-container'.

+### Exercise 5

+Implement a function that add to the button 'Sexta-feira' a click event that mutate the text content of the fridays.

+- The button should have the reverse logic implemented.